appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/pre-installation-checklist.md

   - [ ] [Android Sample Repo](https://github.com/appcircleio/appcircle-sample-android)
   - [ ] [iOS Sample Repo](https://github.com/appcircleio/appcircle-sample-ios)
 - [ ] Create an Appcircle user on the git server (Azure DevOps, GitLab, GitHub, Bitbucket).
+- [ ] Give the required permissions to the Appcircle user to clone and edit the repositories.
 - [ ] If you are using GitLab, Azure DevOps Server, Bitbucket:
   - [ ] Create an Appcircle user.
 Give it permissions for the repositories.
   - [ ] Create a personal access token that has sufficient permissions.